 In 7, for example, you’ll find false doors that acted as symbolic gateways between the present and the hereafter.
 Be sure to find the unusually lifelike statue of Sebek-em-saf from 1700 BC.
 “Lifelike” because he was a chubby fellow and the statue shows it.
 Clearly a man of wealth and appetite.

 In 9, look for the 2nd century BC sarcophagus of Pa-nehem-isis, a priest.
 Almost every surface is inscribed with symbols.
-It seems it was unfinished and I have visions of Egyptian stonecutters hammering away desperately, trying to get done on deadline and before any mummies, gods or customers could work up a few nasty curses.
+It seems it was unfinished and I have visions of Egyptian stonecutters hammering away desperately, trying to get done on deadline.

 Next: The Greek and Roman antiquities